If you believe you may be instructed to wear a court-ordered GPS monitor, you probably have many questions.

 How Do They Work?

 Ankle monitors with GPS are used to track your location, and they are monitored 24 hours per day around the clock.
 GPS technology uses radio frequency signals to communicate your location to a monitoring station.
-Depending on your particular case, the courts may rule that you have certain limits of where you can go.
+Depending on your particular case, the courts may rule that you have certain limits on where you can go.
 If you go outside a specific perimeter, the court-ordered GPS monitor will alert the monitoring station.

 If you are found to be in noncompliance with the court order, the Florida Department of Corrections will create a noncompliance report.
 These reports are then investigated by a community control officer, resulting in law enforcement apprehension.

 Another one of the ankle monitor rules is that you cannot attempt to damage or remove the device.
 If you try to damage or remove it, the device will automatically send a signal to the law enforcement agency or agencies monitoring you.
-Florida HB 75, passed by the legislature and signed by the governor in 2016, made removal of a court-ordered GPS monitoring device a third-degree felony.
+Florida HB 75, passed by the legislature and signed by the governor in 2016, made the removal of a court-ordered GPS monitoring device a third-degree felony.

 How Much Do Ankle Monitors Cost?